 Radiators NOT getting hot when the heating is turned ON:

 Sometimes pump failure, sometimes failure of the motor in the motorised

 valve.
 With pump failure, sometimes the upstairs radiators will continue

 to heat up by natural convection leaving just the downstairs rads

 System pressure repeatedly falling to zero:

-filling device restores pressure but fairly quickly it falls back to zero
+filling device restores pressure but it slowly falls back to zero

 valve (PRV) 'letting by'.
 This, in turn, is usually caused by failure of